 There is a government primary school in the village, where education standard is very poor.
-There are several private schools (up to intermediate level) in the neighboring village, Nankari.
+There are several private schools (up to intermediate level) in the neighboring village, Nankari (located 2 kms away).

 20. Is your program different from that provided at these schools?
 Please explain.